crispinprojects/pi-webcam-security/README.md

 ## Shutdown

-To shutdown the Raspberry Pi webcam security system use
+To shutdown the Raspberry Pi webcam security system use the command below.

 ```
 sudo shutdown -h now